 The Subordinated Loan does not pay any regular interest but includes a compounded return which is paid out with the final installment.
-The return is calculated as i) the minimum of the compounded 3-month LIBOR rate, as applicable on the 15th day of each quarter and the internal return on TCX's equity, or zero if the internal return on TCX's equity is negative plus ii) 30% of the excess (if any) of the internal return on TCX's equity over the compounded 3-month LIBOR rate.
+The return is calculated as i) the minimum of the compounded 3-month LIBOR rate, as applicable on the 15th day of each quarter and the internal return on TCX's equity, or zero if the internal return on TCX's equity is negative plus ii) the adjusted compound IRR.